denvned/webpack-typescript/README.md

 TypeScript Loader for *webpack*
 ===============================

 *webpack-typescript* is a lightweight TypeScript loader for *webpack* allowing you to pack multiple modules written in TypeScript into a bundle.
-It supports not only TypeScript 1.5, but also TypeScript 1.6, which among other things introduces support for React JSX.
+It supports TypeScript 1.6, which among other things have introduced support for React JSX.
+TypeScript 1.5 is also supported.

 Installation
 ------------